HemantKoti/HemantKoti/README.md

 - 👯 I’m looking to collaborate on anything fascinating :)
 - 🤔 I’m looking for help with understanding fundamentals of Quantum Computing.
 - 💬 Ask me about anything :)
-- 👋 **Update**: All of this was an year ago.
-TBH I am just slacking off now 😛 Mostly focusing on workout, sports, personality development and finance.

 ### Find me on